SAP-samples/sap-tech-bytes/draftposts/login.md

 btp list accounts/subaccount
 ```

-> Pause for a second to consider the `ACTION [GROUP/OBJECT]` command structure we saw earlier.
+> Pause for a second to consider the `ACTION [GROUP/OBJECT]` command structure we saw earlier - here we're seeing a nice example of that.

 There's our trial account in the list that's produced: